octoenergy/octoenergy.github.io/_posts/2024-01-05-linting-and-formatting.md

 Since that change, we’re actually seeing the benefits.
 It’s not only helpful in preventing bugs but also in simply understanding what the function does.
 Type hints are part of the documentation.
-We’ve also seen particular value when transitioning between legacy and new sytems, as proper typing can make it clear which system is supported.
+We’ve also seen particular value when transitioning between legacy and new systems, as proper typing can make it clear which system is supported.

 Of course, sometimes wrangling mypy can be a bit of a challenge, and there